-Me was this: I didn't do a damn thing.
+In reality, I didn't do a damn thing.
 I just...existed.
 In a place in the world that was sad and getting worse and worse everyday.
 I couldn't make a decision.
 I couldn't do anything.
 I swirled around in my own head, playing tug of war with my life.
 At the end, I was doing the bare minimum to get by.
 My bottom wasn't the lowest, but I was getting to a scary place and low was just around the corner.
 All of my glasses were precariously resting on the edge and one false move was going to shatter everything into a million pieces.

 Now that I am sober and the energy is coming back, I find that I have a new focus to be a fixer.
 Last week I was forced to face a tax issue that I had put off for YEARS.
 I sat down and handled it in a matter of an hour and filed 2 years of taxes that I hadn't taken care of.
 And I know that you think I may have been avoiding a tax bill, but I wasn't.
 I am getting a refund for both years.
+I just procrastinated.

 The next right thing at first was just to not drink.
 And that always has to be the choice.
 I know it seems hard at first, but when the dust settles and you get your new sober sea-legs, one day you wake up and you just start moving.
 And it's, "ok- now what?"
-So my now what became, cleaning up.
+So my now what became cleaning up.
 Cleaning all the shit up.
 Throwing things away.
 Opening the piles of mail.
 Keeping my fridge full.
 Prepping lots of meals.
 Being prepared and stocked for life.
 Keeping more than one roll of toilet paper on hand!
 Lots of hot showers and clean sheets.
 Writing in a journal for the first time ever.
 Reading books with the complete abandon I haven't had in 15 years.
 Taking better care of my body, working out more.
 I pack my kids' lunches every night and go to bed with my kitchen clean.
 When you start it just keeps piling up, the good things.
 The right things.